China factory unrest a fresh headache for Foxconn

 It was quiet on Tuesday outside the factory, with police keeping watch.
 Gates had been torn off hinges and windows smashed, and a voice on a loop recording broadcast over a loud speaker appealed for people to maintain order.

+Xiang said several thousand police were eventually deployed to quell the unrest.

-Foxconn Technology Group of Taiwan, the trading name of Hon Hai Precision Industry Co, is the world's largest contract maker of electronics for global brands such as Hewlett Packard, Nokia and Dell as well as Apple.
+Foxconn Technology Group of Taiwan, the trading name of Hon Hai Precision Industry Co (2317.TW), is the world's largest contract maker of electronics for global brands such as Hewlett Packard (HPQ.N), Nokia and Dell DELL.O as well as Apple APPL.O.

 Foxconn said on Tuesday the one-day closure would not disrupt supplies from the factory where 79,000 people work.